Ckopei/liri-node-app/README.md

 This app takes arguments from the command line for it's four functions.
 It looks at process.argv[2] for which function to call, and it takes any further array items as arguments for that function.

+**Note,** If you plan to clone this, you will need to add a .env file with a Spotify key and secret for it to function as intended.

 ## Using Liri

 ### Spotify